Fieldview Festival 2016 - Main Stage

 Bristol Folk House - Photo by Camilla Adams

-BRISTOL'S LEADING CONTEMPORARY FOLK CHOIR
+SOUTH WEST ENGLAND'S LEADING CONTEMPORARY FOLK CHOIR

 Founded in 2012 by musician and songwriter Heg Brignall, The Great Sea Choir have risen from a small group of singers to a forty-strong choir, performing their unique selection of a cappella, contemporary-folk arrangements at professional events and festivals, collaborating with other artists, receiving recognition from local BBC Introducing and BBC radio shows as well as becoming the winners of the 2016 Heart FM choir competition.
 They were also the featured group on Made In Bristol TV as the headline act at Bristol Festival of Song 2015.

 The choir's debut EP Within The Sound - a collection of six arrangements by Heg - is released in November 2018.
 The EP has already received plays on BBC Radio Bristol, with presenter Steve Yabsley describing it as "Rather good!"

 The choir has performed at major concert venues including Queen Elizabeth Hall London, Royal Festival Hall., Colston Hall, St George's, Bristol Old Vic Theatre, Bristol Folk House and at festivals including Priddy Folk Festival, Fieldview Festival, Bristol Folk Festival, Chorus Festival London, Bristol Harbour Festival and St Werburgh's Farm Fair.

 The choir regularly promotes their own concerts and events including their sell-out winter concert held in central Bristol each year as well as more bespoke gigs; previous events include a gig on boat and a formal concert in a disused church.